-Item 3 - Operation's Legal Status
+Item 4 - Operation's Legal Status

 In this item we want to record the operation's legal status as a business organization.
 This does not mean how decisions are made for the operation on a day-to-day basis.
 Therefore, the answer to this question may be different than the answer to the question on day-to-day decision-making in the screening section of this questionnaire.
 Responses to this question are used for a variety of purposes including classifying farms in the U.S. Department of Commerce's National Income Accounts and estimating after-tax income.
-Report the organization used for tax purposes, using the designated code.
+Select the organization used for tax purposes, by checking the appropriate box.